Skills from the past are vital for the future

 The challenge of climate change is undeniably stark, with the predicted trends for Scotland of heavier and sustained periods of rainfall, alongside so-called ‘once in two hundred years’ storms now manifesting every couple of years, becoming a harsh reality.
 The toll these conditions take on built heritage and nature is deeply concerning, underscoring the urgent need for us to rethink how we can protect and conserve these places.

 Linked to this, irrespective of recent debate about targets, is the necessary movement towards Carbon Net Zero to address climate challenges.
-This means less new builds and making better use of what we have, as well as coming up with alternative ways to heat and power our buildings.
+This means fewer new builds and making better use of what we have, as well as coming up with alternative ways to heat and power our buildings.
 The task is doubly difficult in a country where 19% of housing stock is of pre-1919 construction and many of our training systems are purposed around new construction.
-Based on the ambition as signposted in the latest Scottish Government consultation on Heat in Buildings, we require considerable reform and unification of new technology with traditional skills on a scale not seen since the introduction of electricity to homes over the late 19th century and decades into the 20th.
+Based on the ambition as signposted in the latest Scottish Government consultation on Heat in Buildings, we require considerable reform and unification of new technology with traditional skills, on a scale not seen since the introduction of electricity to homes over the late 19th century and decades into the 20th.

 One clear impact of the pandemic is the evolving nature of our town and city centres and the debate this is stimulating.
-If the balance is to shift back to these becoming places to live more than simply places to shop and commute to for work, this will necessitate converting existing buildings to different purposes.
-Their wholesale demolition and replacement is simply unacceptable, given their embodied carbon value alone, and would miss the opportunity to reshape a workforce — something that we must account for more in our future decision making.
+If the balance is to shift back to these becoming places to live, more than simply places to shop and commute to for work, this will necessitate converting existing buildings to different purposes.
+Their wholesale demolition and replacement is simply unacceptable, given their embodied carbon value alone, and would miss the opportunity to reshape a workforce – something that we must account for more in our future decision making.
 We also know from surveys that a majority of people would like to see built heritage saved and reused and regard this as a significant factor in their quality of life.

-These matters significantly worsen the problems that the initial SIP aimed to address — and those existing problems still persist.
-Fundamentally, we do not have enough professionals and craftspeople who are trained and competent to work on older, traditional buildings — be they heritage attractions, tenements and cottages, old warehouses, or civic buildings marooned amongst cheaply built modernity.
+These matters significantly worsen the problems that the initial SIP aimed to address – and those existing problems still persist.
+Fundamentally, we do not have enough professionals and craftspeople who are trained and competent to work on older, traditional buildings – be they heritage attractions, tenements and cottages, old warehouses, or civic buildings marooned among cheaply built modernity.

 We know from experience that projects can often be affected by a lack of local knowledge, over-committed contractors, or a requirement to use traditional or other materials generally unsupported by conventional supply chains.
 Training provision in such techniques is also limited against a backdrop of a general construction industry that requires modern systemised building technologies to be taught to continue to maintain cost efficiency.

-The outcome is that colleges facing chronic underfunding must operate at levels of commerciality that require large class sizes or cheaper infrastructure (’Chronic underfunding’ — Colleges face a budget gap of nearly half a billion pounds).
-This directly impacts the traditional trades, resulting in the closure of courses such as we are experiencing now within the stonemasonry training provision — and skills shortages even for basic building maintenance and repair tasks.
+This directly impacts the traditional trades, resulting in the closure of courses such as we are experiencing now within the stonemasonry training provision – and skills shortages even for basic building maintenance and repair tasks.

 Additionally, like many others, the heritage sector is having to respond to a changing workforce.
 People often gravitate to jobs that are less complex in nature and pay higher – not a description used for our sector!
 In addition, despite some brilliant pockets of best practice, the construction industry generally has far to travel to establish pathways into the sector that are more progressive, diverse and provide opportunities for all.